ultrapacer/core/src/docs/race_add.md

 3. Terrain factors are consistent with the guidance in the [About the models section](/docs/models)

 Then just contact me and let me know, and I'll add it.
+Reach out if you need help.